Cranberry Middle Hitter Ayanna Ferringer Named KSAC Volleyball MVP as Conference All-Star Teams Announced

 Two-time District 9 Class 2A champion Kameron Kerle was named KSAC MVP.

-Karns City’s Chloe Fritch, the D9 girls champ in Class 2A, was a second-team selections.
+Karns City’s Chloe Fritch, the D9 girls champ in Class 2A, was a second-team selection.
 She’s the only female golfer on the list.

 Following are the all-KSAC teams: